arikapasha/No-More-waste/README.md

-# Capstone project SSE - No More Waste
+# Capstone Project SSE - No More Waste
 ## Team Vecna
 ### Description
 A Responsive Web App that will give restaurants a platform to connect with local shelters so excess food does not go to waste.